 The Switching Experience Tracker study has been run by Critical Research on behalf of Ofcom.
-Fieldwork was conducted from March to April 2020 and from September to October 2020.
-The data collected has been combined for reporting.
-A total of 3,502 interviews were conducted in 2020 with service decision makers who had recent experience of switching provider for a service of interest or who had recent experience of deciding not to switch provider for a service of interest having actively started looking.
+Fieldwork was conducted from 10th March to 29th April 2022 and from 8th August to 30th September 2022.
+A total of 2,892 interviews were conducted in 2022 with service decision makers who had recent experience (in the six months prior to being interviewed) of switching provider for a service of interest or who had recent experience of deciding not to switch provider for a service of interest having actively started looking.
 The four key markets of interest are mobile, dual play (fixed landline and fixed broadband from the same provider), triple play (fixed landline and fixed broadband and Pay TV from the same provider), and standalone Pay TV.
+The data collected in the two waves of fieldwork has been combined for reporting and provides a picture of switching in the 13 months from September 2021 to September 2022.